 On this page you will find links to news, stories, updates about The Baldy Center's activities, initiatives, legacy conferences, and other accomplishments of UB faculty, staff, and students.

+Stay tuned.
 The Baldy Center's 2025-2026 grant application portal opens in January.
-We welcome proposals for sponsorship of conferences, faculty research, and fellowships in legal studies.
-Stay tuned.
+We welcome grant proposals for sponsorship of conferences, faculty research, and mid-career/senior fellowships in legal studies.
+Learn more about The Baldy Center grants.

 The longtime UB faculty member talks about his vision for the law school's signature interdisciplinary research center.